helgesander02/CESapi/README.md

 # CESapi
-### This is a Currency Exchange Service API that uses dependency injection and TDD design.
+### This is a Currency Exchange Service API that uses dependency injection design.

 ## RUN
 * docker build -t 'cesapi' .